okansungur/drafts/README.md

 - Static block initialization:  Not the best practice as the instance will already be created  even if we don't use it.
 - Lazy Initialization:
 - Thread Safe Singleton

--
-For logging purposes or reading a conf file
+For logging purposes or reading a conf file single instance  with a global access point to that instance (ex:db)

 ```
 public final class LazySingleton {